guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 */
 {% endhighlight %}

+### Lists

 Lists contain multiple values separated by spaces or commas.
-They are used to represent shorthand declarations like `margin` and `padding` or for font-stacks.
-You can even have a list that contains other variables.
+They are used to represent shorthand declarations like `margin` and `padding` or for font stacks.
+You can have a list that contains other variables or even a list of lists.

 {% highlight scss %}
 $space-separated-list: 0 0 20px 0;